smartheim/ohx-os/readme.md

 The rootfs is read-only and the data partition filesystem is mounted in a way, that it doesn't allow executables to be run.
 This is to prevent attackers from manifesting malicous tools onto disk.
-They still may run malious code from memory.
+Attackers still may run malious code from memory by exploiting one of the running services.

 Because the docker daemon runs as root, a potential attack scenario includes breaking out of a container.
-This is generally not easy, a software container is a chrooted sandbox process after all.
+All containers running with "--privileged" are especially exploitable.

-A mitigation strategy is to keep the kernel and the Docker engine up to date.
+A mitigation strategy is to keep the kernel and the Docker engine up to date and warn on every privileged container.

 **You should restrict containers to the minimum necessary privileges.**

 The following services are running:
 * Docker engine.
 No externally open ports, only a unix socket.
-* ntpd: Time sync daemon.
+* chronyd: Time sync daemon.
 Will periodically request the time from ntp servers.
+* dbus: The dbus system bus.
+Required for NetworkManager and wifi-captive.
+* NetworkManager: Manages network connections and provides a unified interface over wifi connections (wpa_supplicant / iwd).
+* wifi-captive: Port 80 on wifi interfaces that are in access point mode (in contrast to station mode).
 * OHX: Port 80 and 443 (http/s and gRPC) are open.
   The underlying web and grpc server are written in Rust and have rate limits and accepted payload size limits applied.
 * Avahi: Periodic mdns announcements are send and dns-sd queries are answered.